 The biggest challenge in providing care for prisoners may be maintaining the empathy and impartiality necessary to treat the prisoners as patients who require medical help, and not as criminals.
-Dr. Price, a Manitoba doctor working in provincial prisons, illustrates this point, “I have to constantly remind myself they are patients and treat them with respect.
-I make it a point to not know what the patient has done and what they have been incarcerated for,” [16].
+Dr. Price, a Manitoba doctor working in provincial prisons, illustrates this point: “I have to constantly remind myself they are patients and treat them with respect.
+I make it a point to not know what the patient has done and what they have been incarcerated for,” [15].
 On the other hand, it is important to be aware of the prison culture, and be cognizant that some inmates will try to manipulate a healthcare professional to get drugs—either to use or to sell—or simply want to go to the hospital to break the monotony and tension of prison [5].
 Notwithstanding, medical professionals must be careful of the approach with which they treat prisoners.
 Prisoners, just like any other patient, can perceive a lack of empathy or derisive attitudes from their doctor or nurse.
-The negative demeanor of the health professional may impede the prisoners from sharing psychological distress and mental health concerns [17].
+The negative demeanor of the health professional may impede the prisoners from sharing psychological distress and mental health concerns [16].

 Despite the pressure and hardships associated with working in a prison, the work of a healthcare professional behind bars can be very gratifying as they see the positive changes incurred in a prisoner over time.
-As previously mentioned, incarceration for some women can represent a break from their chaotic lifestyles that are replete with drug and alcohol use, domestic violence, and homelessness, and invoke an opportunity for them to invest in their health and turn their lives around [8].
+As previously mentioned, incarceration for some women can represent a break from their chaotic lifestyles that are replete with drug and alcohol use, domestic violence, and homelessness, and invoke an opportunity for them to invest in their health and turn their lives around [7].
 Healthcare professionals can play a pivotal part in women prisoners’ transformations.
 Perhaps the most significant realm where health professionals can have far-reaching influence is elucidated in Robert’s vision of adequate medical care: “the clinical space becomes a space for validation where women feel they can be themselves, and be listened to and learn about who they are,” [5].